01.03.2013 by Deb

 Custer State Park

-During our drive through Custer State Park we were enjoying the scenery with windows down.
+During our drive through the park we enjoyed the scenery with windows down.
 The van has electric windows.
 A bison was headed right for my window.
 It went something like this:

 Me: Holy crap, there’s a bison headed RIGHT TOWARDS US.